 If constructing your own ipchains or iptables firewall rules seems a bit daunting, there are various sites that can automate the process.
 See the Links section.
 Also the included examples may be used as a starting point.
-And your distribution may be including a utility of some kind for generating a firewall script.
+As of Red Hat 7.1, Red Hat is providing init scripts for ipchains and iptables, and gnome-lokkit for generating a very basic set of firewall rules (see below).
 This may be adequate, but it is still recommended to know the proper syntax and how the various mechanisms work as such tools rarely do more than a few very simple rules.